laurakond/Stitch-Art-Guides-pp4/README.md

 - Upon an attempt to access any of these the following alert messages will be activated:
     - If the user attempts to access any of the restricted pages by typing in the url link to the browser, the following message will appear and the user will be automatically redirected to the Sign up page:
         ![No access to this content](documentation/images/features/no-access-to-content.jpg)
-        - Upon successful signup, the user will be redirected to the page they have attempted to access.
+        - Upon successful sign up, the user will be redirected to the page they have attempted to access.
     - If the content that the user attempted to access belongs to another user, for example, editing the tutorial booking, the following alert message will appear:
         ![No permission to access this booking](documentation/images/features/alert-others-booking.jpg)
-    - If the user is trying to access the record of a cancelled booking, the following message will appear:
+    - If the user is trying to access the record of a canceled booking, the following message will appear:
         ![Booking doesn't exist](documentation/images/features/booking-doesnt-exist.jpg)
         - This alert message will be displayed to the booking's owner and the user that the booking did not belong to.
     - If the user by accident tries to edit someone else's booking, the following message will appear:
         ![You can only edit your own booking](documentation/images/features/edit-your-own-booking-message1.png)

 **Error pages**
 - Error pages have been added to troubleshoot appropriate server response to user requests - 400, 403, 404, 500.
-The below 404 page showcases the desing applied throughout.:
+The below 404 page showcases the design applied throughout:

     <details>
         **<summary>404 error page</summary>**